MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 A: AppCAT being based on WindUp, you can check its dedicated guide to [create custom rules](https://access.redhat.com/documentation/en-us/migration_toolkit_for_applications/6.0/html-single/rules_development_guide/index)

-Q: Where can I find some help when creating custom rules?
+Q: Where can I get some help when creating custom rules?

 A: The best is to [create an issue on the AppCAT GitHub repository](https://github.com/Azure/appcat-rulesets/issues)